weslambert/velociraptor-misp/README.md

 Pull down threat intel from MISP and store it for Velociraptor clients to grab.

 ### Intel.MISP.Client.Process
-Monitor DNS, TCP/IP, and USN, pulls down intel from server and checks to see if values match indicators from MISP.
+Monitor DNS and TCP/IP ETW providers, as well as USN.
+Pulls down intel from server and checks to see if values match indicators from MISP.

 ### Server.Enrichment.MISP
 Look up MISP events from an indicator.